This time, let's talk about Six Sigma vs ISO (specifically ISO 9001, or Quality Management Systems, since there are hundreds of ISO standards).

-In fact, I remember this question from iSixSigma thread way back in 2007, where one executive asked:
+In fact, I remember this question from an iSixSigma thread way back in 2007, where one executive asked:

-"ISO and Six Sigma – where is the connection?
+"ISO and Lean Six Sigma – where is the connection?
 Why do we need both?
 Can we live without one or the other?
 Should they both remain as they serve different purposes?
 Should one yield to the other and integrate before dissolving?
 What are your thoughts?"

 Main Goal

-Standardization means making your processes the same, which would result to having your customers receive a "similar" service or product every time, all the time, whenever, wherever.
+Standardization means making your processes the same, which would result in having your customers receive a "similar" service or product every time, all the time, whenever, wherever.
 It means receiving a "similar quality" burger from your favorite fast food chain wherever (branch), whenever, every time, all the time.
-It also means, that even if you have 3 people making your burger in a branch, all three would create "same quality" burger.
+It also means, that even if you have 3 people making your burger in a branch, all three would create the "same quality" burger.

 Compliance means ensuring that what is "really" happening on your production floor, offices, warehouse, etc. are SIMILAR to the processes written on your Operations Manual and Work instructions.
-If there are differences, you should either update your documentation, or align actual processes to your manuals.
+If there are differences, you should either update your documentation or align actual processes to your manuals.

 Certification